More Ways to Navigate

 All Things Cretaceous: The Cretaceous collection was created to allow students and teachers alike to explore the complex relationships between physical Earth, changing climate and sea level, biota (evolving and extinct), and implications for modern society that are related to this amazing period of Earth's history.

-Teaching about Energy in Geoscience Courses: This On the Cutting Edge website explores how educators can bring the serious issues surrounding energy production, extraction, and use into the classroom and how the many overlapping interests and drivers affect the real-world energy situation.
+Teaching about Energy in Geoscience Courses: This site On the Cutting Edge website explores how educators can bring the serious issues surrounding energy production, extraction, and use into the classroom and how the many overlapping interests and drivers affect the real-world energy situation.

 Geology and Human Health: This site contains a variety of educational and supporting materials for educators teaching in the emerging field of geology and human health.
 You will find links to internet resources, books, teaching activities, and a group email list, as well as posters, presentations and discussions from a 2004 workshop.